nehalsoni06/VSD_RISC-V_Internship/README.md

 Digital system design begins with creating a software model that describes the intended functionality of a system.
 Before moving to hardware implementation, this model is verified to ensure correct behavior.
 This approach helps identify functional errors early in the design process and forms the foundation of modern VLSI and SoC design methodologies.

-In this task, a simple C program is used to demonstrate software modelling, compilation, verification, and cross-compilation using both the native GCC compiler and the RISC-V toolchain.
+In this task, a simple C program is used to demonstrate software modelling, compilation, verification, optimization, disassembly, and cross-compilation using both the native GCC compiler and the RISC-V toolchain.

 ---